nestordemeure/nestordemeure.github.io/content/cooking/sweet/crepes.md

 * add the salt
 * add the eggs and mix
 * add the milk progressively while mixing
-* add the melted butter (making sure it is not ht enough to cook the eggs prematurely) and mix
+* add the melted butter (making sure it is not hot enough to cook the eggs prematurely) and mix

 ## Cooking:

-* slightly oil (or butter) a pan
+* slightly oil (or butter) the pan
 * put a ladle worth of crêpe batter and spread it to make it round
 * once the bottom is cooked (the sides should start to get browned), use a spoon and flip it (it should cook for about a minute)
 * repeat as many times as needed